Language-Research-Technology/ldaca-website/content/news/posts/ro-crate-benefits/index.md

 ### 4. RO-Crates allow for flexible metadata description

 Useful metadata follows some kind of '[standard](https://www.ldaca.edu.au/resources/glossary/#standard)' — an agreed language to describe the same ideas.
 Standard metadata makes it easier to search across collections and to compare them.
-It also means the data steward isn't responsible for maintaining metadata vocabularies.
+It also means the data steward isn't responsible for maintaining metadata {{< glossary_link display="vocabularies" id="controlled-vocabulary" >}}.
 But what happens when a metadata term that you need isn't covered in an existing metadata standard?

 RO-Crate uses [Schema.org](http://schema.org) as its foundation for metadata description, as well as a few other standard vocabularies, such as [Dublin Core](http://purl.org/dc/terms).
 To supplement this, LDaCA has also developed the [Language Data Commons Schema](https://w3id.org/ldac/terms), which provides terms of particular relevance in describing language data collections, for example, [linguisticGenre](https://w3id.org/ldac/terms#linguisticGenre) and [translator](https://w3id.org/ldac/terms#translator).
 In cases where your collection's metadata requirements aren't covered by these vocabularies, RO-Crate also allows you to define custom terms.
 This means you can define your metadata to appropriately describe your collection.
 The custom terms and their descriptions are also recorded in the RO-Crate, so they're understood by others looking at the collection.